AdobeDocs/analytics-platform.sv-SE/help/components/exports/manage-export-logs.md

 1. Välj [!UICONTROL **Loggar**] -fliken.

-1. På sökfliken börjar du med att skriva information som är kopplad till loggen som du söker efter.
+1. I sökfältet börjar du skriva in information som är kopplad till loggen som du söker efter.
 Du kan söka efter data från alla kolumner som är tillgängliga i tabellen.

 <!-- removed for MVP: Retry an export You can re-run the export associated with the selected log, using the data as it was on the day the log was originally exported.
 This is useful when selecting a log that show a failed export or when selecting a log that was accidentally deleted.